p-gsd/photon-kitty/README.md

 With the current state of rss readers, which are archaic, or use electron for rendering, photon wants to bring a "fresh look" within terminal, with pictures!

+It's extensible with lua plugins and can use opencl for image scaling and making paletted image.

 ## Installation

 You need a sixel supporting terminal emulator (Use [foot](https://codeberg.org/dnkl/foot) or try [alacritty-sixel](https://github.com/microo8/alacritty-sixel) also on [AUR](https://aur.archlinux.org/packages/alacritty-sixel-git/)).